-Automated data sourcing requires no manual intervention.
+Automated data sourcing for custodied portfolios requires no manual intervention.
 It is also comprehensive, delivers data in a consistent format over time, and alleviates many of the security concerns around email data transfer.
-Automation also allows for data sourcing on a daily basis, enabling family offices to produce timelier, and more meaningful, reports.
+Automation also allows for daily data sourcing, enabling family offices to produce timelier, and more meaningful, reports.
 A daily process is almost impossible to sustain in a manual environment.

-Of course, automation does require significant IT capabilities to set up and maintain the data feeds.
+Of course, automation does require significant technical capabilities to set up and maintain the data feeds.
 These resources can either be secured in-house or by working with a third party.

 The Top 5 Alternative Investment Reporting Challenges for Family Offices